n1klaus/thin-vdi/README.rst

 How to deploy
 ^^^^^^^^^^^^^
 **Open Secure-K OS Deployer** (https://github.com/LumIT-Labs/open-securekos-deployer) is the deployment system for writing the initial Open Secure-K OS ThinClient ISO image onto a USB key - it will create the liveng partitioning scheme: run the Deployer, select the image you have built and type in a passphrase of your choice for LUKS-encrypting the data persistence partition (remember: Open Secure-K OS ThinClient features native encrypted persistence), then click on Write.
 Deployer will write the Open Secure-K OS ThinClient ISO image onto all the plugged-in (and listed) USB devices, thus creating the complete Open Secure-K OS ThinClient operating system.

-Some Open Secure-K OS notes:
+Some Open Secure-K OS ThinClient notes:

 * use sudo for super-cow powers;
 * during the boot, you will be asked for the decryption password of the data persistence partition - the secret you enter while deploying;